Financial Aid & Scholarships

 Woods College Scholarships

-Students that meet the criteria for the following scholarships will be automatically considered:
+Students that meet the scholarship criteria will be automatically considered for the following scholarships:

 Reverend James A. Woods, S.J.
 A Jesuit priest, former dean and advisor, available always to everyone, to make the future happen.
 Father Woods undertook doctoral studies part-time to better respond to a calling that consumed over three decades of his life.
 An innovative, visionary leader; a priest forever in service to others.